Byron/gitoxide/DEVELOPMENT.md

 that are best for various use cases without committing to high costs in one case or another.

 ## Status Quo

+### Object Databases

+In repositories there may be millions of objects and accessing them quickly is relevant to many of git's features.

+#### Packed object database

+As packs and the object database is inherently append-only, i.e. objects are never *[0] deleted, allowing concurrent readers to observe a consistent state even in presence of writers.
+Writers create new pack files and may remove them after adding all changes successfully.

 `gitoxide`s implementation as of 2021-11-19 is known to be unsuitable in the presence of concurrent writes to packs due to its inability to automatically respond to changed packs on disk if objects cannot be found on the first attempt.
 Other implementations like `git2` and canonical `git` handle this by using